ChristianChimi/Financial-Analytics/readme.md

      - Normalization of prices to efficiently plot NASDAQ, MSCI World and S&P500 on the same graphic
      - Comparison Indexes-Apple stock
      - Evaluation of volatily of the 4 products
      - Reflection on correlation between MSCI and EIMI indexes.
-Are we really diversificating?
+Are we really diverisfying?

 - Deep learning:
      - Price prediction with torch: